 - CRB: With 6+ total skills at level 1 and Intelligence as your Key Ability Score, you’re going to have a lot of skills.
 Unfortunately, Ability Boosts are limited, which means that you’re inevitably going to be bad at some skills.
 If you still need a skill, but your ability scores don’t support it, consider taking Assurance in that skill to remove your Ability Modifier from the equation.

-- APG: If anyone is going to use this to good effect, it's the Investigator, but this will rarely be useful in a typical campaign.
+- APG: If anyone is going to use this to good effect, it’s the Investigator, but this will rarely be useful in a typical campaign.

 For the full list of Investigator Class Feats, see the Investigator Feats page on Archives of Nethys.

 - APG: You get 6+Int starting skills and a Skill Increase at every level.
 You really shouldn’t need more skills in the vast majority of cases.